Leaf Collection Guidelines

 Park in busy, well-lit areas.
 Don’t leave any sign that there might be valuables “out of sight” in your vehicle.
 For example, the suction cup left on the dashboard tells thieves that a GPS system is in the vehicle.
 Leave nothing in plain view.
 Very few auto break-ins are random.
 The thieves usually see something out in the open or hints of possible hidden valuables.

 Don’t leave spare keys in your vehicle.
 An experienced thief knows all of the hiding places.
 Store spare keys elsewhere, possibly your wallet or purse.

 |Deer Activity in Peak Season

-Ohio is considered a high-risk state for the likelihood of a deer-related accident.
-The Amberley Village Police and Fire Department responded to 28 deer related auto accidents from January to October 2014.
+Hamilton County has been identified by the Ohio Department of Transportation as a “hotspot” for deer crashes.
+The Amberley Village Police and Fire Department recorded 12 deer related auto accidents from September 2014 through October 2015.
 This figure excludes injured deer and deer-related property damage.

-Here are tips on how to reduce the odds of a deer-vehicle collision:
+Here are helpful reminders on how to reduce the odds of a deer-vehicle collision:

 Additionally, deer culling is a part of the Village’s ongoing deer management program which occurs annually.

 This month the Environmental Stewardship Committee’s healthy home series is bringing awareness to fire safety and preventing falls in the home.
 Below are steps you can take to lessen the chances of these occurring in your household: